f1tenth/f1tenth_doc/getting_started/software_setup/software_advance.rst

 #.
 In your favorite VNC client (Ubuntu has Remmina installed by default, and VNC Viewer is available across most platforms), connect to your car's IP with port number 5900 to see the remote desktop.
 Note that the resolution of the car when it was booted without a monitor plugged in is low, you can plug in the HDMI Emulator included in the BOM or a working monitor to fix that.

 .. note::
-  We've had spotty experience with NVIDIA Jetson NX's network card, the hotspot sometimes just doesn't work.
-If your NVIDIA Jetson NX's network card is faulty, you can use a USB wifi dongle and use your network through the dongle instead of the NVIDIA Jetson NX network card.
+  We've had spotty experience with NVIDIA Jetson's network card, the hotspot sometimes just doesn't work.
+If your NVIDIA Jetson's network card is faulty, you can use a USB wifi dongle and use your network through the dongle instead of the NVIDIA Jetson network card.

 Good work on making it through the advanced section!